Greenwich Village: Points of interest

 Greenwich Village includes several collegiate institutions.
 Since the 1830s, New York University (NYU) has had a campus there.
 In 1973 NYU moved from its campus in University Heights in the West Bronx (the current site of Bronx Community College), to Greenwich Village with many buildings around Gould Plaza on West 4th Street.
 In 1976 Yeshiva University established the Benjamin N. Cardozo School of Law in the northern part of Greenwich Village.
 In the 1980s Hebrew Union College was built in Greenwich Village.
 The New School, with its Parsons The New School for Design, a division of The New School, and the School's Graduate School expanded in the 2000s, with the renovated, award-winning design of the Sheila C. Johnson Design Center at 66 Fifth Avenue on 13th Street.
 The Cooper Union is located in Greenwich Village, at Astor Place, near St. Mark's Place on the border of the East Village.
 Pratt Institute established its latest Manhattan campus in an adaptively reused Brunner & Tryon-designed loft building on 14th Street, east of Seventh Avenue.
 The university campus building expansion was followed by a gentrification process in the 1980s.
-There are numerous historic buildings in the neighborhood including Emma Lazarus' former residence on W 10th Street and Edward Hopper's former studio which now houses the NYU Silver School of Social Work.
+There are numerous historic buildings in the neighborhood including Emma Lazarus's former residence on West 10th Street and Edward Hopper's former studio (now the NYU Silver School of Social Work).

 The historic Washington Square Park is the center and heart of the neighborhood.
 Additionally, the Village has several other, smaller parks: Christopher, Father Fagan, Little Red Square, Minetta Triangle, Petrosino Square, and Time Landscape.
 There are also city playgrounds, including DeSalvio Playground, Minetta, Thompson Street, Bleecker Street, Downing Street, Mercer Street, Cpl.
 John A. Seravelli, and William Passannante Ballfield.
 One of the most famous courts, is "The Cage", officially known as the West Fourth Street Courts.
-Sitting atop the West 4th St–Washington Square subway station at Sixth Avenue, the courts are used by basketball and American handball players from across the city.
+Sitting atop the West Fourth Street–Washington Square station at Sixth Avenue, the courts are used by basketball and American handball players from across the city.
 The Cage has become one of the most important tournament sites for the citywide "Streetball" amateur basketball tournament.
 Since 1975, New York University's art collection has been housed at the Grey Art Gallery bordering Washington Square Park, at 100 Washington Square East.
 The Grey Art Gallery is notable for its museum-quality exhibitions of contemporary art.

 The Village has a bustling performing arts scene.
 It is home to many Off Broadway and Off-Off-Broadway theaters; for instance, Blue Man Group has taken up residence in the Astor Place Theater.
 The Village Gate (until 1992), the Village Vanguard and the Blue Note are still presenting some of the biggest names in jazz on a regular basis.
 Other music clubs include The Bitter End, and Lion's Den.
 The Village has its own orchestra aptly named the Greenwich Village Orchestra.
 Comedy clubs dot the Village as well, including Comedy Cellar, where many American stand-up comedians got their start.